calebcadainoo/Preloaders/README.md

 # Preloader

 ### 1. Snake Preloader Animation
-Here's a preview of final work on snake preeloader
+Here's a preview of final work on snake preloader

 ![](snake-loader.gif)